RatanGaneshAmin/Multivariate-Time-Series-Anomaly-Detection/README.md

 Top Features: Determined using feature importance from the anomaly model (which features contribute most to abnormality).

 📌 Example Output

 Interactive line plots showing anomalies in red

 Results CSV with anomaly score + top contributing feature(s)

 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to improve.

 📜 License

 This project is licensed under the MIT License.

----

-Would you like me to also add a **short sample GIF/screenshot section*